Skip to content

 And the unique nature of Facebook makes this type of case impossible to mediate.

-- Facebook is a free service.
+1. Facebook is a free service.
 Users are not customers.
-And although Jason was outraged by the “terrible customer service” he received from Facebook, he shouldn’t have been.
+Although Jason found Facebook’s “terrible customer service” awful, he shouldn’t have been surprised.
 Facebook provides an online social community free of charge to the user.
 The Facebook team is not a “customer service team,” and users should not expect the type of personalized attention a complaint would receive from a company of which they are actually paying customers.

-- When you sign up with Facebook, you agree to its terms and conditions.
-If you violate any of those terms, you can get banned — with no clear-cut methods of appealing the decision.
+2. When you sign up with Facebook, you agree to its terms and conditions.
+If you violate any of those terms, Facebook will ban you — with no clear-cut methods of appealing the decision.

 There is very little on which our team could base a mediation attempt over a banned Facebook account.
 And unfortunately, by Jason’s own admission, he had violated one of Facebook’s terms and conditions — one that could lead to an account being disabled.